davidneedham/training-assignment/instructions.md

 --name drupal9
 ```

 This command will download and extract your Drupal codebase and create a `lando.yml` file for saving the configuration for this project.
+We don't need this right now, but you'll need it for the next lesson.

 > _Note: if you already have code from an existing codebase, you may want to step through the initialization yourself with `lando init`._